umyelab/LabGym/README.md

 1. **'Preprocessing Module'**: This module is for optimizing video footage for analysis.
 It can trim videos to focus solely on the necessary time windows, crop frames to remove irrelevant regions, enhance video contrast to make the relevant details more discernible, and reduce video fps to increase processing speed.

 2. **'Training Module'**: Here, you can customize LabGym according to your specific research needs.
-You can train a Detector in this module to detect animals or objects of your interest in videos / images.
+You can train a Detector in this module to detect animals or objects of your interest in videos/images.
 You can also train a Categorizer to recognize specific behaviors that are defined by you.

-3. **'Analysis Module'**: After customizing LabGym to your need, you can use this module for automated behavioral analysis in videos / images.
+3. **'Analysis Module'**: After customizing LabGym to your need, you can use this module for automated behavioral analysis in videos/images.
 It not only outputs comprehensive analysis results but also delves into these results to mine significant findings.

 <p>&nbsp;</p>

-## Workflow Step 1: detect animals / objects
+## Workflow Step 1: detect animals/objects

 LabGym employs two distinct methods for detecting animals or objects in different scenarios.